david-heurtel-depeiges/david-heurtel-depeiges.github.io/index.md

 ## Main Research and Contributions

-A list of my contributions, in writing and in code can be found [here](/papers.html).
-Here is a short summary of my most recent work:
+A list of my contributions, publications and code can be found [here](/papers).
 Please find bellow link to pages for my different projects.
 I will try to keep them up to date with the latest developments.

 ## Other projects